ucorpor/ibf-unpack/README.md

 ##  ibf-unpack

-Utility for packing and unpack `.ini` files from `ConfigINI.IBF` for Bioshock, Bioshock 2, Bioshock Remastered, Bioshock 2 Remastered.
+Utility for packing and unpack `.ini` files from `ConfigINI.IBF` for Bioshock, Bioshock Remastered.

 Also localization `Localizedint.lbf` archive supported too (for `.int` files with translated strings).